 The adjustable-rate mortgage is the opposite of the fixed-rate mortgage: the rates are variable, meaning they change as often as the lender's system allows.
-Depending on the type of interest rate system the lender has in place, an ARM's interest rate—and consequently, the payments—may change every six months or every year.
+Depending on the type of interest rate system the lender has in place, an ARM's interest rate and consequently, the payments may change every six months or every year.
 ARMs are known for low payments initially and increasing payments over time.

 With this type of mortgage, the borrower only pays the interest on the principal of the loan for a specific amount of time.
 Then when the time has expired, they can either pay only the interest again, or can start paying on the actual principal.